Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade: Results

 We begin by training a functional autoencoder on the dataset to learn a compact representation of the global sea surface temperature field.
-During the masked training, $50\%$ of the data points in each frame are randomly selected as inputs to the encoder, while the remaining $50\%$ are used as targets for the decoder.
-As illustrated in Fig. \ref{fig:global sea temp CDM 0.1} (\textit{Condition}), the trained functional autoencoder is capable of accurately reconstructing the large-scale background patterns from only partial observations, capturing the essential spatial variability of the ocean surface temperature fields.
-Once the autoencoder is fully trained, it is frozen and integrated into the Cascaded Sensing framework to provide real-time background field reconstructions that serve as conditioning information for the conditional diffusion model during mask-cascade training.
-Specifically, a sparse subset of points ($0.5\%$) is randomly sampled at each step during training, from which the functional autoencoder reconstructs a smooth background field.
+During the masked training, $1\%$ of the data points in each frame are randomly selected as inputs to the encoder, while the remaining $99\%$ are used as targets for the decoder.
+As illustrated in Fig. \ref{fig:global sea temp CDM 0.1} (\textit{Condition}), the trained functional autoencoder is capable of accurately reconstructing the coarse-scale background patterns from only partial observations, capturing the essential spatial variability of the ocean surface temperature fields.
+Once the autoencoder is fully trained, it is frozen and integrated into the Cascaded Sensing framework to provide background field reconstructions that serve as conditioning information for the conditional diffusion model during mask-cascade training.
+Specifically, a sparse subset of points ($0.2\%$) is randomly sampled at each step during training, from which the functional autoencoder reconstructs a smooth background field.
 The conditional diffusion model then learns to refine this background and recover the full field.
-After 800 epochs of training, the conditional diffusion model is well-trained to reconstruct fine-scale details based on conditions and extremely sparse measurements.
+After 800 epochs of training, the conditional diffusion model is well-trained to reconstruct refined-scale details based on conditions and extremely sparse measurements.

-To evaluate the model’s generalization ability under more challenging observation conditions, we randomly sample only $0.1\%$ of the data points from the 15 predefined global subregions, a sampling ratio that is five times lower than that used during training.
-A representative reconstruction (RMSE = 0.0144) is shown in Fig. \ref{fig:global sea temp CDM 0.1}.
-Remarkably, as evident in the zoomed-in views, the Cascaded Sensing framework not only reconstructs the global background temperature field with high accuracy but also successfully captures fine-scale turbulent structures, which are typically difficult to recover from such sparse observations.
+To evaluate the model's generalization ability under more challenging observation conditions, we randomly sample only $0.1\%$ of the data points from the 15 predefined global subregions, a sampling ratio which is half of the sampling ratio used during training.
+During inference, manifold-constrained guidance is applied with the likelihood weight set to $1/\sigma_c^2 = 10^7$.
+For each subregion, we generate 100 independent reconstructions and report their ensemble mean as the final reconstruction.
+The averaged global reconstruction result is shown in Fig.~\ref{fig:global sea temp CDM 0.1}.
+Despite the extremely limited observations, Cas-Sensing accurately recovers the large-scale global SST distribution and preserves coherent regional temperature patterns across different subregions.
+As shown in the zoomed-in views, the reconstructed fields also retain refined local structures, indicating that the learned residual prior can provide meaningful fine-scale corrections beyond the coarse FAE estimate even under severe observation sparsity.